charliepublic/FTPClient/README.md

-connector
+FTP_client
 ===

-An client connector in Java
+An FTP client in Java.
+This is built by components based development.